ahlstromcj/seq66/README.md

 playlists for song management, scale/chord-aware piano-roll interface, song editor for creative composition, and control via mouse, keystrokes, and MIDI.
 Supports NSM (New Session Manager) on Linux, can also be run headless.
+Note that it does not support audio, just MIDI.

 __Seq66__ is a refactoring of the Qt version of Sequencer64/Kepler34, a reboot of __Seq24__ with modern C++ and new features.
 Linux users can build this